field-note

 A support-ambiguity brief on copy trading, account limits, platform behavior, and multi-account payout planning.

-Last checked 2026-05-16 Official rules can change
+Last checked 2026-05-16 Rules can shift

 Repeated question